Saphan Khwai: History

-"Khwai" or water buffaloes were commonly used for ploughing by Southeast Asian farmers including Thais.
+"Khwai" or water buffalo were commonly used for ploughing by Southeast Asian farmers, including Thais.
 In the past, Saphan Khwai was a farming area on the northern outskirts of Bangkok's core, next to the northern part of Phaya Thai District.
 It was irrigated by Khlong Sam Sen and Khlong Bang Sue, diverted from the Chao Phraya River.
 At the beginning of the 19th century, the Saphan Khwai Intersection was the meeting place for rice farmers, buffalo traders, and slaughterhouse workers.
-Roads at the junction, did not meet directly, but a small waterway along Phahonyothin Road carrying irrigation water from Khlong Bang Sue crosses Pradiphat Way.
-For the convenience of traders a bridge or "saphan" was built.
+Roads at the junction did not meet directly, but a small waterway along Phahonyothin Road carrying irrigation water from Khlong Bang Sue crossed Pradiphat Way.
+For the convenience of traders, a bridge or "saphan" was built.
 It was upgraded from wood to concrete as traffic increased.

 Until the early 1960s, according to a local elderly woman, Saphan Khwai was still forested and filled with vegetable gardens.
-Every night around 8.00 p.m., herds of bulls pass through the bridge.
+Every night around 8.00 pm, herds of bulls would pass through the bridge.

+The rural atmosphere of Saphan Khwai lingered until the early 1980s.
+A resident on Pradiphat Road recalled that in 1981, there was still vacant land with overgrown grass across from his house, even though the area had already become a busy commercial district.
+At the time, there were also five cinemas in the neighbourhood.

+In the mid-1990s, a flyover was built over the intersection along Phahonyothin Road.
+It was later dismantled in 1997 to make way for the construction of Saphan Khwai Station.

-Today, although the fields and buffaloes with bulls have disappeared, the name "Saphan Khwai" is still used for this area.
+Today, although the fields, buffalo, and bulls have disappeared, the name "Saphan Khwai" is still used for this area.
 It means 'buffalo bridge'.